bootstrap-vue/bootstrap-vue/src/components/form-tags/README.md

 name via the `name` prop.
 When a name is provided, `<b-form-tags>` will create a hidden `<input>` for each tag.
 The hidden input will have the `name` attribute set to the value of the `name` prop.

+## Tag validation

+You can optionally provide a tag validator method via the `tag-validator` prop.
+The validator function will receive one argument which is the tag being added, and should return either `true` if the tag passes validation and can be added, or `false` if the tag fails validation (in which case it is not added to the array of tags).

 ## Custom rending with default scoped slot

 If you fancy a different look and feel for the tags control, you can provide your own custom